Guam: Ecology

 During the rainy season, sediment is carried by the heavy rains into the Fena Lake Reservoir and Ugum River, leading to water quality problems for southern Guam.
 Eroded silt also destroys the marine life in reefs around the island.
-Soil stabilization efforts by volunteers and forestry workers planting trees have had little success in preserving natural habitats.
+Soil stabilization efforts by volunteers and forestry workers (planting trees) have had little success in preserving natural habitats.

 Previously extensively dredged, Tumon Bay is now a marine preserve.

 Efforts have been made to protect Guam's coral reef habitats from pollution, eroded silt and overfishing, problems that have led to decreased fish populations.
-This has both ecological and economic value, as Guam is a significant vacation spot for scuba divers, and one study found that Guam's reefs are worth US$127 million per year.
+This has both ecological and economic value, as Guam is a significant vacation spot for scuba divers, and one study found that Guam's reefs are worth $127 million per year.
 In recent years, the Department of Agriculture, Division of Aquatic and Wildlife Resources has established several new marine preserves where fish populations are monitored by biologists.
 These are located at Pati Point, Piti Bomb Holes, Sasa Bay, Achang Reef Flat, and Tumon Bay.

 Before adopting U.S. Environmental Protection Agency standards, portions of Tumon Bay were dredged by the hotel chains to provide a better experience for hotel guests.
 Tumon Bay has since been made into a preserve.
 A federal Guam National Wildlife Refuge in northern Guam protects the decimated sea turtle population in addition to a small colony of Mariana fruit bats.

 Harvest of sea turtle eggs was a common occurrence on Guam before World War II.
 The green sea turtle (Chelonia mydas) was harvested legally on Guam before August 1978, when it was listed as threatened under the Endangered Species Act.
 The hawksbill sea turtle (Eretmochelys imbricata) has been on the endangered list since 1970.
 In an effort to ensure the protection of sea turtles on Guam, routine sightings are counted during aerial surveys and nest sites are recorded and monitored for hatchlings.